gmlewis/irmf/spec/README.md

 slice the model in any convenient 2D plane and takes as many passes as necessary to fully define and fabricate the model.

-That 2D plane represents the quantity of each material (up to 16 materials) that the renderer will deposit into 3D space along that 2D plane.
+That 2D plane represents the quantity of each material that the renderer will deposit into 3D space along that 2D plane.
-(Future versions of this spec may support more than 16 materials.)
+(An unlimited number of homogeneous or full-color materails are supported.)
 By modifying the parameters while the printer is building the model and re-slicing it from different angles and positions, the 3D printer can get the information it needs to build the model.
-Additionally, triplets of material values can be combined to represent a full-color (RGB) spectrum for a single material.
+Additionally, triplets (or groups) of material values can be combined to represent a full-color (RGB, HSL, or any format) spectrum for a single material.
 There is nothing in the spec that limits the interpretation (or range) of the material values output by the IRMF shader.